auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 [Examples of Turing Machines](https://en.wikipedia.org/wiki/Turing_machine_gallery)

 Computers are a controlled energy flow.
 They process and recombine information.
 Built from logic gates up, computers are reasoning made tangible.
-Let's talk about binary.
 Binary is represented as zero and one, but can also mean on/off, up/down, true/false.
 In school, you might raise your hand to signal you have a question.
 Notice that we can change the context to change the meaning of raising your arm.
-If you raise your right hand you have a question, if you raise your left hand you want to use the toilet.
 With one arm we can represent two states, with two arms we can represent four states.

 {:refdef: style="text-align: center;"}
 <img src="../../images/MoL/Binary_counter.gif" width="60%" height="60%">